MattWilcox/obsidian-story-starter/_meta/Obsidian Properties.md

 # In-world Meta Properties

 A note may involve things you want to track without explicitly mentioning those things in the text itself.
 Use properties to track these.

 ## Characters

-Lists the characters "present" in the scene.
+Lists the characters "present" in the scene - as a list of links to each Character's own Note.

 ## Viewpoints

-Lists viewpoint characters, or third-person.
+Lists viewpoint characters, or third-person - as a list of links to each Character's own Note.

 ## Locations

-Lists Locations the scene takes place in.
+Lists Locations the scene takes place in - as a list of links to each Character's own Note.